-The WCSUpdate module will locate the approximate position of the blue/red edges for all bright point sources, accounting for the fact that the spectral images may be offset or at a different roll than the reference direct image data.
+WCSUpdate locates the approximate position of the blue/red edges for all bright point sources, accounting for the fact that the spectral images may be offset or at a different roll than the reference direct image data.

-The module establishes the precise location of the blue/red edge, fitting the SED with a template stellar spectrum matched to the measured photometry and transmission curve.
+The module establishes the precise location of \langle the blue/red edge, fitting the SED with a template stellar spectrum matched to the measured photometry and transmission curve.
 This produces a final set of (x, y) offsets for every bright, compact source.